Last Updated on August 31, 2021 by Mikebush The Rich Lazy Asshole

 If you know any couple or anybody who cannot give birth and want a sperm donor, they might ask you if you can do this.
-There are a lot of men out there who are willing to go through this for selfless and humane reasons, but there are others who are eager to do this for payment.
+There are many men out there who are willing to go through this for selfless and humane reasons, but there are others who are eager to do this for payment.

-If you choose to go through the private sperm donation without the help and confidentiality of a fertility clinic, you are required to get in touch with a lawyer so that you can know your right and be defended when need be.
+If you choose to go through private sperm donation without the help and confidentiality of a fertility clinic, you must get in touch with a lawyer so that you can know your right and be defended when need be.

 Things to note about being a Sperm Donor

 - You will never get a quick paycheck.

 - Your love life may be affected severely.